albertomontesanto/albertomontesanto.github.io/content/authors/admin/_index.md

 title: Alberto Montesanto
 ---

-I am a genetic researcher, currently working to improve the lives of post-deployment veterans.
-My primary therapeutic orientations are ACT and mindfulness-based interventions.
-I have had specialty training in the areas of trauma and substance use, but my interests are too broad to consider me a specialist.
-I also make online resources for data analysis.
+I am a professor of genetics, currently working to (i) the analysis of the role of human nuclear and mitochondrial DNA sequence variations in human aging and longevity; (ii) the analysis of the role of epigenetic variability of nuclear and mitochondrial loci in human aging and longevity; (iii) develop new statistical methods for disentangling the complex genetic and epigenetic networks affecting the ageing process in human population; (iv) the analysis of DNA to predict externally visible characteristics of unknown sample donors or deceased persons on the basis of genetic and epigenetic markers (forensic DNA Phenotyping).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/A Solomon Kurz CV.pdf" "newtab" >}}CV{{< /staticref >}}.